Scronkfinkle/quick-secrets/README.md

-# Quick Secrets - Sublimely Simple Secure Self-Hosted Secret Sharing
+# Quick Secrets - Simple Self-Hosted Secret Sharing

 ## What is Quick Secrets?